 Ray Otus: Cook is definitely bottom up.
 It's interesting you say Erikson is that way.
 I would have guessed top-down, but as someone who hasn't even read the first sentence I'll buy what you are selling.
 Hmm.
 This will be an interesting read for me I think.

 I guess from one perspective you might call Tolkien bottom up as you don't need a map, not really, to read The Hobbit or even The Lord of the Rings.
 Many people talk like Tolkien had it all worked out before he published any of it, but the 1937 edition of The Hobbit would argue otherwise.
 I think it worked hand-in-hand: the world-building and the fiction.

 JK: Cool - let me know how you go - one final caveat - a lot of people don’t like the first book (!) but push through & enjoy it from then on (!!)
 I personally don’t understand that as I really enjoyed the first one from pretty much the first page but I’d be remiss to not mention this common criticism!

-He even talks in the intro to the copy I have about being told to rewrite (but in characteristic fashion refusing lol)
+He even talks in the intro to the copy I have about being told to rewrite it (but in characteristic fashion refusing lol).

 Ray Otus: I sort of expect a hurdle.
 A lot of great fiction (TV series included) take a while to get attached to, but then they start yielding richness after richness.